NREL/OpenStudio-ERI/docs/source/capabilities.rst

 ERI Capabilities
 ----------------
-The following ERI Standards are currently available:
+The following ERI Standards are supported:

 - ANSI/RESNET/ICC 301-2014© Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index
 - ANSI/RESNET/ICC 301-2019 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index